Powered by MOMENTUM MEDIA

 “Around 70 per cent of these costs are funded through the industry funding model and the remaining 29 per cent through fees and charges collected by ASIC,” it said.

-The report added: “ASIC also collects revenue on behalf of the Australian Government under the Corporations Act 2001 (Corporations Act) and the National Consumer Credit Protection Act 2009 (National Credit Act), in addition to the funding from industries ASIC regulates and fees paid for services provided, details of which are outlined in the financial statements.”
+The report added: “ASIC also collects revenue on behalf of the Australian government under the Corporations Act 2001 (Corporations Act) and the National Consumer Credit Protection Act 2009 (National Credit Act), in addition to the funding from industries ASIC regulates and fees paid for services provided, details of which are outlined in the financial statements.”

-ASIC added that it reported a surplus of $31 million for the financial year, which it said “was the result of several factors”.
+ASIC added it reported a surplus of $31 million for the financial year, which it said “was the result of several factors”.

 The regulator also stressed that all of the funds it collects go into consolidated revenue and are “not available to ASIC”.